kabfare/biodiversity_decline/README.md

 # Global Biodiversity Decline as Related to Farming

-A data analytics project attempting to correlate the global decline of biodiversity with the increase in farmland per region.
+A data analytics project attempting to correlate the global decline of biodiversity--the variety of plants, animals, insects, and fish--with the increase in farmland per region.
+The project contains two .csv files, two Jupyter notebooks, and two .xlsx files.
+My Streamlit code is also stored in an .py file.
+Each .ipynb takes it's assigned .csv files, cleans and wrangles the data, graphs it, and exports the cleaned data to an Excel file to be used in the Streamlit code.
+Deforestation and land destruction related to farming is only one of the many causes of the biodiversity decline across the globe.
+The streamlit app takes each graph and correlates the graph showing the decline in biodiversity with the graph showing the increase in land dedicated to farming.

 ### Instructions